-Questions about classroom assignments, text books, and class schedules should be directed to the Program Secretary (444-9396).
-Questions related to student employment, research assistantships, scholarships, and other matters related to finance, should be directed to the Office Administrator (444-1120).
+Questions about classroom assignments, text books, and class schedules should be directed to the Assistant to the Director/Administrative Coordinator (444-9396).
+Questions related to student employment, research assistantships, scholarships, and other matters related to finance, should be directed to the Assistant to the Director for Administration and Finance (444-1120).